redecentralize/alternative-internet/README.md

 - [ClearSkies](https://github.com/jewel/clearskies) is a peer-to-peer file sync program.
 It is inspired by BitTorrent Sync, but has an open and fully-documented protocol.
 - [Perkeep (was Camlistore)](http://perkeep.org/) is your personal storage system for life.
 It is an acronym for "Content-Addressable Multi-Layer Indexed Storage" and could be described as "Like git for all content in your life"
 - [Swarm](https://swarm.ethereum.org) is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack.
 It uses the ethereum economy to incentivize P2P storage.
+- [Nextcloud](https://nextcloud.com) is a selfhosted, federated alternative to Google Docs/Office365 et all.
+It syncs and lets you share files but it's over 200 community-contributed apps add chat and audio/video calls, calendar/contact, mail, maps, Tasks, collaborative document editing, Kanban board, password manager, bookmarks, audio player and many more.
+It is easy to install and manage (as far as servers go...) and extremely secure.

 ## Collaborative Web Editors